srebrovvilen/calculate-gnome/README.md

 ## Gnome Profile for Calculate Linux Desktop

 This is a fork based on the original https://github.com/nemofsan/calculate-gnome the project.
 It is created for personal use and experiments for me.
-Recommend using the original Nemofsan project first.
+Recommend using the original Nemofsan's project first.

 ***This is an unofficial and very experimental profile!
 Only for home use at your own risk!!!***